 Requests for course changes, policy changes, and other administrative changes can originate from faculty and staff in Colleges, Schools, and other academic or business areas throughout the University of Houston.

-The Academic Program Management Office reviews the document.
+The Undergraduate Academic Affairs Office reviews the document.
 If accepted it is assigned to one of the five standing subcommittees of the Undergraduate Committee: Academic Policies & Procedures Subcommittee; Degree Programs/CBM003 Subcommittee #1; Degree Programs/CBM003 Subcommittee #2; Core Curriculum Subcommittee; Student Success Subcommittee

 Subcommittees will review their assigned documents and make their recommendations to the full Undergraduate Committee.
 Persons interested in items before the Undergraduate Committee are welcome to attend the full meetings and/or contact the subcommittees.

 If the Undergraduate Committee approves the document, the item will then go to the Provost's Office for approval.
 With the Provost's approval, certain academic items can then go into effect for the appropriate semester.

 Please note that there are a number of items which also require further approvals, such as from the University Coordinating Commission, the Coordinating Board and/or the Regents.
 These items can only go into effect after they are appropriately approved.